Product

 Although the strength of Event Modeling lies in its simplicity, mastering it can require significant effort and time.
 However, AI-powered tools are now transforming this process by generating a fully detailed event model from any workflow description in minutes.
 This accelerates system design while maintaining structure, clarity, and close collaboration with domain experts.

-AI also has the potential to revolutionize the implementation phase, allowing code to be generated directly from an event or domain model.
+AI is also revolutionizing the implementation phase, allowing code to be generated directly from an event or domain model.

 At DDD Hungary, Staffan from Qlerify demonstrated how AI can streamline Event Modeling by automating both model creation and code generation.
 You can watch the first 45 minutes of the presentation in the video below.
 However, this article offers a more complete and up-to-date walkthrough.